Peruz/icsd/paper/paper.md

 ![The product-moment correlation and the inverted current density\label{fig1}](joss_fig1.png)

 For a full use of the package it has to be coupled with a forward geoelectrical model ERT [@blanchy_resipy_2020, @cockett_simpeg_2015, @rucker_pygimli_2017].
 Typical procedure steps are:

 1. Import and filter survey data (ERT and ECI)
 2. Invert the ERT data
-3. Calculate Green functions (solution of for a user-defined grid of current sources distributed in the subsurface) with the inverted ERT values as a background initial resistivity.
+3. Calculate Green functions using the inverted ERT values as a background initial resistivity.
+The Green functions are the solution of punctual current sources distributed in the subsurface by a user-defined grid.

-After the three previous steps, the icsd code can be used to invert for current source density (see the following examples)
+After the three previous steps, the pyGeoCSD code can be used to invert for current source density (see the following examples)

-In the current literature, the `icsd` code has been used mainly for plant roots prospection [@mary_time-lapse_2020; @peruzzo_imaging_2020].
+In the current literature, the `pyGeoCSD` code has been used mainly for plant roots prospection [@mary_time-lapse_2020; @peruzzo_imaging_2020].
 We nevertheless provide a variety of synthetic example in the documentation targeting varying disciplines of the geophysics.
-- Case of a synthetic landfill leakage

 <!--
 ![Current source density for the leakage detection case\label{fig2}](fig2_leakage_ICSD.png)